 “So Are They All” took second place for Adult Fiction in the 2016 “Write on the Lake” writing contest and will appear in the Lake Winnipeg Writers’ Group’s semi-annual journal, Voices, Volume 16, No. 2.
 Mitchell was on hand at the launch to read excerpts from the short story at McNally Robinson in Winnipeg, on November 20, 2016.

-Former entrepreneur and repentant marketer/ad exec, now residing in the boreal primeval.
+Former entrepreneur and repentant marketer/ad exec, now residing and writing in the boreal primeval.
 He cleans the ice off of his internet dish.
 He watches for the aurora borealis.
 He feeds the winter birds, including those stupid-ass whiskey jacks.

 My surname is pronounced “Tayvz” but “TOES” will do fine.
 My chief Hartplatz characters have the surname Zehen (meaning “toes”), which is a tip of the hat to pedal digits and hard-to-pronounce Mennonite names.